-When moving a large palm tree from one location to another, you want to minimize the root damage and eliminate as many stress factors as possible.
+When moving a palm tree from one location to another, you want to minimize the root damage and eliminate as many stress factors as possible.

 While there are a lot of things that can go wrong during transplanting, most of them can be easily avoided with additional preparation.
-Here is a list of top 10 most common mistakes gardeners make when moving a large palm.
+Here is a list of top 10 most common mistakes gardeners make when planting a large palm.

 1. Planting Too Deep